 Josh Belperio is a multidisciplinary musician, performer and human rights advocate who believes in the power of words and music to open pathways of empathy between people.
 His anthem for queer rights during the Australian Marriage Law Survey Dear Malcolm Turnbull received over 220,000 views on social media and raised over $3,000 for QLife – National counselling service for LGBTQIA+ Australians.

 Josh's debut solo cabaret show, based on his personal struggles of overcoming health issues and anxiety, Scarred For Life, opened to a sold out season and unanimous five star reviews at the Adelaide Cabaret Fringe festival 2017.
 To develop the show, Josh received a Helpmann Academy grant to undergo a mentorship with Helpmann-winning cabaret artist Michael Griffiths, and Amelia Ryan, alongside singing lessons with Rosanne Hosking.
 The show was produced by emerging theatre company Under The Microscope.
-Josh has plans to stage a return season at the 2018 Adelaide Fringe (watch this space).
 To read more about Scarred For Life, click here.

 Josh is currently composing a musical, which was awarded a $10,000 Carclew Project and Development Grant to undergo its first development in the Adelaide Festival Centre, in 2016.
 The project is produced by Release Creative, and features a collaboration with Ngarrindjeri Elder Major Sumner OAM.